d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ### Hidden State

 Last, we need to define how to compute the hidden state $\mathbf{H}_t \in \mathbb{R}^{n \times h}$.
 This is where the output gate comes into play.
 In LSTM it is simply a gated version of the $\tanh$ of the memory cell.
 This ensures that the values of $\mathbf{H}_t$ are always in the interval $(-1, 1)$.
-Whenever the output gate is $1$ we effectively pass all memory information through to the predictor, whereas for output $0$ we retain all the information only within the memory cell and perform no further processing. :numref:`lstm_3` has a graphical illustration of the data flow.

 $$\mathbf{H}_t = \mathbf{O}_t \odot \tanh(\mathbf{C}_t).$$

+Whenever the output gate approximates 1 we effectively pass all memory information through to the predictor, whereas for the output gate close to 0 we retain all the information only within the memory cell and perform no further processing.

+:numref:`lstm_3` has a graphical illustration of the data flow.

 ![Computing the hidden state in an LSTM model.](../img/lstm_3.svg) :label:`lstm_3`